 This is often the result of a pelvis (hip) that is twisted, which is common in most people.
 A twisted pelvis can happen to anyone and is often an accumulation of the impact of life events such as falls or chronic poor sitting postures, which could have happened as far back as childhood days.
 The twist in the pelvis can then cause constraints in the uterus, which houses the baby.
 Suffice to say, without such constraints in the uterus, labor can be easier and the baby can develop to the optimal potential.

-We cannot deny that first time parents usually do not have the best skills or knowledge when it comes to handling a baby.
-While we can do our best and be as cautious as we can while handling our baby, we may unknowingly add more stresses to their spine.
+We cannot deny that first-time parents usually do not have the best skills or knowledge when it comes to handling a baby.
+While we can do our best and be as cautious as we can while handling our baby, we may unknowingly add more stress to their spine.

-The following are some tips that may be useful for parents to take care for their child’s spine:
+The following are some tips that may be useful for parents to take care of their child’s spine:

 - When lifting your baby, always support the back and neck with your hands.
 Pick up your child by grasping the body under the arm.

 - Use an approved car seat that supports your child’s head and neck.

 - Avoid using a bouncer as this can cause unnecessary stress and even a fracture in their spine if your child’s spine is not properly developed.

 - Do not put your baby in a walker before he/she is ready to walk.
 This can subject their lower back to unnecessary stress and even cause a fracture when they are not ready for the force of gravity.

 - Do not throw your child up in the air as this can cause a whiplash injury to their fragile neck.